 German Pavilion

-Why is it worth visiting the Venice Biennale in 2025?
+Why is it worth visiting the Venice Biennale in 2026?

-As every year, the world’s elite will meet in Venice to discuss contemporary topics such as art, architecture, cinema, dance, music and theater, and to keep their promise to take up and present in an exaggerated way the burning issues of the day.
+As every year, the world’s elite gather in Venice to discuss contemporary topics such as art, architecture, cinema, dance, music, and theater, and keep their promise to address and exaggerate the burning issues of the day.
+This year, the Biennale is once again dedicated to the theme of art.

 Architecture and tickets